If you have other questions, please feel free to contact us.

 May individuals join the CPPC?

-All individuals who work in public procurement can join the CPPC through an individual membership.
+All individuals who have retired from the public procurement community or for students who want to make a career in public procurement can join the CPPC through an individual membership.
 However, individuals do not carry voting rights.
 Only member organizations have voting rights.
-Individual memberships are also provided for people who have retired from the public procurement community or for students interested in a future career.

 What does membership cost?